 Cosmetology License Reciprocity (Transfer) in Nevada

 To transfer your cosmetology license to Nevada, you must have a current license in good standing from your home state and proof that you have passed an NIC written exam.
-All applicants for reciprocity with Nevada under the Cosmetology Board jurisdiction must take the law exam in the state of Nevada (does not include barbernig).
-If you do not take the NIC test, you must take the Law exam.
-If you are from Florida, you need all 3 exams.
-Barbering does not have reciprocity in NV.
+All applicants for reciprocity with Nevada under the State Board of Cosmetology jurisdiction must take the Nevada State Law exam.
+The reciprocity application fee is $325.

 NV State Board of Cosmetology Contact Information

 The Nevada State Board of Cosmetology can help you with replacing a lost cosmetology license as well as answer all of your questions about obtaining a Nevada cosmetology license.
 They may also help in-state applicants apply for a duplicate license.
 However, you must submit a notarized application and pay a fee of $25.